CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/01intro/introduction.md

 #### Bridge Developers
 _Bridge developers_ design, build, test, and maintain the codebase behind a crosschain protocol.
 Given the complex nature of such systems, the possibility of introducing bugs and vulnerabilities is considerable.
 The experience and competence of such teams, their development practices, and the policies and procedures they put in place to respond to incidents significantly influence a protocol's level of [implementation risk](../20categories/30implementation/protocol-implementation-risk.md).

+In addition to the direct stakeholders discussed above, crosschain protocols also have indirect stakeholders.
+These entities have interest in or influence over the security and efficacy of crosschain protocols, even though they might not directly interact with them.
+Indirect stakeholders include:

+- Blockchain Network Participants: Recent bridge hacks have shown how failures in crosschain protocols can cause significant disruptions and halts of the underlying blockchains, impacting all network participants.

+- Crosschain Applications: Applications built atop crosschain protocols have independent economic value that could influence the security of the underlying bridge.
+In addition, they have their own stakeholders that are impacted by the operations of the crosschain protocol.

+- Bridge Protocol Investors: Investors of bridge protocols can directly or indirectly influence the operations and security of a protocol.
+For instance, the security guarantees of Proof-of-Stake bridges depend on the value of the bridge tokens staked.
+The market actions of investors could significantly influence the price of these tokens and consequently the security of the bridge.

+For brevity, the rest of this document primarily focuses only on direct stakeholders of crosschain protocols.

 ## Security Risks
 At its essence, crosschain communication creates a dependency relationship between two or more networks.
 Such dependency relationships typically involve state change in one network driving state change in another.
 These relationships can be _unidirectional_ or _bidirectional_, _transient_ or _persistent_.
 The goal of crosschain protocols is to enable and guarantee the integrity of these dependencies.
 Specifically, given two networks, a source, and a destination, where the state in the destination network is dependent on the state in the source network, crosschain protocols must guarantee the following core security properties: